RomeoKilo125/a11y-cert-notes/cpacc-study/10-UD-for-learning.md

 # Universal Design for Learning

-??
-Define UD for learning
+- **What is Universal Design for Learning?**
+  - building curricula to be meaningful and workable for as many people as possible.

-??
-Identify the principles of universal design for learning
+- **Identify the principles of universal design for learning**
+  - Multiple means of representation
+  - Multiple means of action and expression
+  - multiple means of engagement

-??
-Describe the purpose of each principle
+- **Describe the purpose of each principle**
+  - *representation*: illustrate the lesson in multiple modes to maximize opportunities for understanding
+  - *action and expression*: provide multi-modal opportunities for students to show their understanding, visual, written, verbal, physical etc.
+  - *engagement*: use multiple methods to recruit and maintain interest. "why are we learning this?", "why is this interesting?"

-??
-Explain the importance of utilizing principles in curriculum and instructional design
+- **Explain the importance of utilizing principles in curriculum and instructional design**
+  - I feel like this is self explanatory, just like all other accessibility issues.
+It's the right thing to do.
+UDL attempts to achieve the best possible educational outcomes for as many people as possible.

 ## Learner Diversity